 We visited South-Africa for the first time in 2013 and ended our holidays staying in Noordhoek, a coastal town about a 30 minutes drive south of Cape Town.
-On a small inlet from the Noordhoek Main Road there was a small commercial zone with some small shops as well as a couple of restaurants.
+On a small inlet from the Noordhoek Main Road, there was a modest commercial zone with some small shops as well as a couple of restaurants.
 Two of these are from Franck Dangereux: The Foodbarn Restaurant (for finer dining and cooking courses) and The Foodbarn Deli (for the more casual dining).

-We had several brunches and one time dinner in the Deli which is an appealing combination of a French bakery, deli, bookstore and an overall great restaurant.
-Proper breakfast/brunch/lunch fare and in the evenings the Deli is transformed to a Tapas restaurant with fabulous small dishes available from an array of world cuisines.
+We had several brunches and one-time dinner in the Deli, which is an appealing combination of a French bakery, deli, bookstore, and an overall great restaurant.
+Proper breakfast/brunch/lunch fare, and in the evenings, the Deli is transformed to a Tapas restaurant with fabulous small dishes available from an array of world cuisines.

-It was always buzzing with people coming there for breakfast, lunch, meeting other people or just hanging out with a newspaper and grabbing a cup of coffee and a fresh croissant.
-No reservations are taken, so many times you just had to wait in line to be seated.
-A great concept, with delicious food, drinks and professional waiting staff able to cope with the incessant hustle and bustle.
+It was always buzzing with people coming there for breakfast, lunch, meeting other people, or just hanging out with a newspaper and grabbing a cup of coffee and a fresh croissant.
+No reservations are taken, so many times, you just had to wait in line to be seated.
+A great concept, with delicious food, drinks, and professional waiting staff able to cope with the incessant hustle and bustle.
 I wish we had something like that here in the Netherlands!

 It was right around the time that Franck’s “Feast at Home” cookbook was published.
 A nod towards his “Feast” haute cuisine cookbook which was published in 2005 when he headed La Colombe (at the time Constantia Uitsig, we had a great dinner on its new location in Constantia Nek in 2016) which held the #28 spot in the World’s Top 50 Best Restaurants of the World at the time.
-After his departure from La Colombe, Dangereux really took a different route making more straight forward and down to earth food, drawing more to his Mediterranean roots.
+After his departure from La Colombe, Dangereux really took a different route, making more straight forward and down to earth food, drawing more to his Mediterranean roots.
 This is clearly reflected in “Feast at Home”.
-I picked up a copy in the Deli and it still is one of my favourite cookbooks.
+I picked up a copy in the Deli, and it still is one of my favorite cookbooks.

 When cooking for crowds, the versatility of this smokey and herby Baba Ganoush dip is unparalleled.
 Serve it with toasted pita bread, veggies batons, or as part of a mezze or even a cheese platter.
 I also highly recommend using it as a spread on roast beef, pastrami or roast chicken sandwiches!